Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 ### What we care about
 - Architecture:
     - How clean and reasonable is the separation between codes?
-    - How optimized logic used to solve a problem with respect to memory consumption and execution time?
+    - How optimized is the logic used to solve the problem with respect to memory consumption and execution time?
 - Clarity:
     - Does the README clearly and concisely explain the problem and solution?
     - Are technical tradeoffs explained?